cauliyang/tools-compare/Readme.md

 ### 2.2 Create Test Data

-[ASimulatoR](https://github.com/biomedbigdata/ASimulatoR) is used to create benchmark data to evaluate the performace of the tools mentioned above.
+[ASimulatoR](https://github.com/biomedbigdata/ASimulatoR) is used to create benchmark data to evaluate the performance of the tools mentioned above.

 ### 2.3 Test Tools for simple data